PyO3/pyo3/guide/src/features.md

 # Features reference

-PyO3 provides a number of Cargo features to customise functionality.
+PyO3 provides a number of Cargo features to customize functionality.
 This chapter of the guide provides detail on each of them.

 By default, only the `macros` feature is enabled.